pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 23**
   * Finished setting my workspace on c9 and also been reading some common terminal command.
 Gonna start reviewing few lessons today before continuing everything tomorrow.
 * **Day 24**
   * Started learning server side framework.
 I started with Express since it's the most heavily used framework of nodejs.
+Finished an exercise about npm and make a dummy product list with prices using a package named Faker.